 - Detailing the demographic and population factors related to stillbirth

-- Improving prediction of stillbirth risk
+- Improving understanding and prediction of stillbirth risk

-- Improving stillbirth post-mortem examination and reporting
+- Improving stillbirth postmortem examination and reporting

 - Outlining evidence-based measures to prevent or reduce stillbirth